bgradin/BrianOS/README.md

  - run_drive.bat: run the virtual machine with whichever drive is currently set.
 Doesn't take a command-line parameter

 Three things are assumed for these scripts to correctly execute:
- - NASM and VirtualBox are installed
+ - NASM, VirtualBox, and MinGW are installed
  - The paths to both executables are included in the PATH anvironment variable
  - There is a virtual machine named "BrianOS" created in VirtualBox.
 This VM should have an operating system of "Other/Unknown"